 Most commonly found in the form of sodium chloride or “table salt,” this element is crucial for bodily functions.
-The NIH explains that “The body uses sodium to control blood pressure and blood volume.
+The National Institutes of Health (NIH) explains that “The body uses sodium to control blood pressure and blood volume.
 Your body also needs sodium for your muscles and nerves to work properly.”
 But what does high sodium do over extended periods of time?
 Firstly, it can add to dehydration which can keep your blood glucose levels high.
 Secondly, it can put you at risk for other complications.
-Carly Crompton, who holds a Nutrition degree with a focus on physiology and metabolism from University of California, Berkeley, says that “Type 1 diabetics are already at an elevated risk for hypertension and diets with high sodium increase your risk as well.”
-Will eating one slice of pizza (with 23% of your daily value for sodium) today increase your child’s risk of hypertension twenty years from now?
-Probably not — but the typical slice of pizza has additional attributes to consider when it comes to maintaining blood sugar control.
+Carly Crompton, who holds a nutrition degree with a focus on physiology and metabolism from University of California, Berkeley, says that “Type 1 diabetics are already at an elevated risk for hypertension and diets with high sodium increase your risk as well.”
+Will eating one slice of pizza (with 23 percent of your daily value for sodium) today increase your child’s risk of hypertension twenty years from now?
+Probably not—but the typical slice of pizza has additional attributes to consider when it comes to maintaining blood sugar control.

 Fat puts you high and keeps you high